 St. Aloysius Catholic Church’s food pantry generally operates on the fourth Saturday of each month.
 The pantry receives food from the Cleveland Food bank as well as local donors.
 On average about 650 families each month are provided with a three day ration of food for their family including meat, vegetables, dry goods and bread.
 The St. Mary’s Life Teen program is a big supporter of the food pantry at St. Al’s.
 Volunteers come from many parishes throughout the Cleveland Diocese including from St. Al’s parish.
 Catholic Charities supports the St. Al’s food pantry with an annual monetary donation to help purchase more substantial meats during the holidays for the guests.

-Volunteers meet at St. Mary’s at 7:00am and begin with prayer as a group before heading out to St. Al’s.
-We arrive at St. Al’s around 8:00am and break up into teams helping setup for the distribution.
+Volunteers meet at St. Mary’s and begin with prayer as a group before heading out to St. Al’s.
+We arrive at St. Al’s and break up into teams helping setup for the distribution.
 The setup typically includes bagging dry goods, preparing meats, setting up tables and organizing the vegetables and specialty items.
-Distribution to the guests begins at 9:00am where some volunteers help distribute the food and carry the groceries to the guests cars.
+Distribution to the guests begins and some volunteers help distribute the food and carry the groceries to the guests cars.
 We also get a brief opportunity to talk to the guests and get to know them as we help them with their goods.
-The distribution ends at 11:00am when we head back to Hudson.

-During the Christmas distribution, the St. Mary’s Lifeteen program and Seton Catholic School donate a U-Haul full of unwrapped toys that allow pantry guests to receive presents for children in their immediate family.
+During the Christmas distribution, the St. Mary’s Lifeteen program and Seton Catholic School donate unwrapped toys that allow pantry guests to receive presents for children in their immediate family.
 It’s a wonderful display of love that comes directly from Hudson families!